The Wonderful World of *Walhaz

 Though only a reconstruction and necessarily a conjecture, we can at least feel confidently about the form of Proto-Germanic *walhaz.
 Its meaning, on the other hand, is a matter of some debate.

 If we accept its original reference to a Celtic-speaking people, we must also believe that its meaning would go on to change – namely, from ‘Celtic’ to a widespread use as ‘Latin speaker’ or ‘Roman’, since this is how the word’s descendants so frequently enter the historical record.
 One theory is that this was a simple switch, Celt to Roman, caused by the Romanization of the Volcae and other Celtic-speaking peoples of the Alps and southern Germany.
 The strong and popular alternative is to suggest a semantic expansion from ‘Celt’ to ‘foreigners’ more generally, which would naturally include the Romans.
 These two theories of meaning, exclusive ‘Roman’ versus broader ‘foreigner’, are well established and must be borne in mind when discussing each descendant of *walhaz.

 Personally, I have come to think that both the linguistic evidence and Occam’s razor support the former, the meaning of simply ‘Roman’ or ‘Latin/Romance speaker’.
 I believe that what has traditionally been translated as ‘foreigner’ could equally, without tenuity, be translated as ‘Roman’.
 To do so coheres with the evidence and renders the ‘foreigner’ stage unnecessary.
-‘Celt into Roman’ is certainly a simpler argument than to say that ‘Celt’ changed into ‘sometimes Roman, sometimes not, though cases of the latter are ambiguous’.
+That famous Franciscan’s razor can then be deployed – ‘Celt into Roman’ is certainly a simpler argument than to say that ‘Celt’ changed into ‘sometimes Roman, sometimes not, though cases of the latter are ambiguous’.

 Part IV: *Walhaz in Britain